oberblastmeister/aether4/README.md

 - [] remove all record types from the ir interface, it should be fully abstract
 - add invariant functions for the basic blocks and other stuff
 - unfold types in the elaborator, so that the lowering process works properly
+- add tests for arrays
+- add support for null pointers and pointer equivalence